redwoodjs/redwoodjs-com-archive/docs/authentication.md

 ```
 +++

-+++ Magic.Link
+#### Magic.Link

-The redwood API does not include the funcionality to decode the magiclinks authentication tokens so the client is inisiated and decodes the tokens inside of `getCurrentUser`.
+The redwood API does not include the functionality to decode the magiclinks authentication tokens so the client is initiated and decodes the tokens inside of `getCurrentUser`.

++++ View Magic.link API Options

 Magic.link recommends using the issuer as the userID.